Start for free

 Odoo Community is the free, open-source edition of the Odoo ERP.
 This version is completely free to download, use, modify, and distribute.
 With Odoo Community, you don’t pay any licensing fees.

-This version, though free, provides access to essential ERP modules, including Sales, Accounting, Inventory, CRM, Manufacturing, and Website Building.
-Odoo Community is strictly self-hosted, and you are responsible for all management and maintenance activities.
-Unless you choose a managed hosting provider like Cloudpepper.
+This version provides access to essential ERP modules, including Sales, Accounting, Inventory, CRM, Manufacturing, and Website Building.
+Odoo Community is self-hosted, so you are responsible for management and maintenance unless you choose a managed hosting provider like Cloudpepper.

 While Odoo Community users cannot access official support from Odoo, the ecosystem is supported by the Odoo Community Association (OCA), a global network of developers using Odoo.